 If there is weather that doesn’t allow us to be safe on the water, the kayak event will be canceled.
-Participants will be notified via text message an hour before the event is scheduled to start!
+Participants will be notified via via TeamSnap app (you will be given info regarding team snap at time reservation) an hour before the event is scheduled to start!

 These are stabilizers attached to the rear of the kayak to prevent tipping and increase stability.